 - Place a hot water bottle or wheat bag on your child’s tummy or run a warm bath for them.
-Please take care not to scald yourself or your child.
+Take care not to scald yourself or your child.

 - Give paracetamol if your child is in pain or is miserable.
-Remember that doses for children are often different to those for adults so please check the packet carefully for the right dose.
+Remember that doses for children are often different to those for adults, so check the packet carefully for the right dose.
 Avoid giving aspirin.

 Seek urgent medical help